-570 DAB 4, LLC intends to perform the required BCP Site investigation and remediation to create a property suitable for redevelopment and reuse.
-The project will result in the redevelopment and reuse of an environmentally impaired property in a commercial capacity.
+1200 Jefferson Properties, LLC intends to perform the required BCP Site investigation and remediation to create a property suitable for redevelopment and reuse.
 The Remedial Investigation Work Plan was designed to delineate known areas of impact, evaluate Site groundwater quality, and evaluate other potential environmental conditions at the Site.
-Ultimately 570 DAB 4, LLC intends to remediate the Site to achieve commercial soil cleanup objectives.
+Ultimately, 1200 Jefferson Properties, LLC intends to remediate the Site to achieve Track 4 Restricted Residential cleanup standards; however, the applicant may choose to remediate to a higher level of cleanup during the course of remedial work.